webpack/webpack.js.org/content/api/node.md

 ## Watch

-Calling the `watch` method, triggers the Webpack runner, but then watches for changes (much like CLI: `webpack --watch`), as soon as Webpack detects a change, runs again:
+Calling the `watch` method, triggers the webpack runner, but then watches for changes (much like CLI: `webpack --watch`), as soon as webpack detects a change, runs again:

 ``` js-with-links
 watch([watchOptions](#watch-options), callback)